ewasm/testnet/wasm-engines.md

 After successfully executing this command, a new `bin` directory is creating containing the following wabt tools:

-- *spectest-interp*:
+- **wat2wasm**: Translate from WebAssembly Text format (`wast`) to the WebAssembly Binary format (`wasm`).
-- *wat2wasm*: Translate from WebAssembly Text format (`wast`) to the WebAssembly Binary format (`wasm`).
+- **wasm2wat**: Translate from WebAssembly Binary format to WebAssembly Text format.
-- *wasm2wat*: Translate from WebAssembly Binary format to WebAssembly Text format.
+- **wasm2c**: Convert a WebAssembly binary file to a C source and header.
-- *wasm2c*: Convert a WebAssembly binary file to a C source and header.
+- **wasm-objdump**: Print information about a wasm binary.
-- *wasm-objdump*: Print information about a wasm binary.
+- **wasm-interp**: Decode and run a WebAssembly binary file using a stack-based interpreter.
-- *wasm-interp*: Decode and run a WebAssembly binary file using a stack-based interpreter.
+- **wat-desugar**: Parse .wast text form as supported by the spec interpreter and print "canonical" flat format.
-- *wat-desugar*: Parse .wast text form as supported by the spec interpreter and print "canonical" flat format.
+- **wasm-opcodecnt**: Read a file in the wasm binary format, and count opcode usage for instructions.
-- *wasm-opcodecnt*: Read a file in the wasm binary format, and count opcode usage for instructions.
+- **wasm-strip**: Removes sections of a WebAssembly binary file.
-- *wasm-strip*: Removes sections of a WebAssembly binary file.
+- **wasm-validate**: Read a file in the WebAssembly binary format and validate it.
-- *wasm-validate*: Read a file in the WebAssembly binary format and validate it.
+- **spectest-interp**: Read a Spectest JSON file, and run its tests in the interpreter.

 ## Using Wabt tools